Sterc/mapsTv/README.md

-# MapsTV
+# Google Maps TV
 Custom MODX Google Maps Marker Template Variable.
-Adds a Google Maps and several fields.
-Ideal for Sites that use a lot of address related information.
+Adds a Google Map along with additional fields.
+Ideal for websites that use a lot of address related information.

 ## Features
 - Clean interface
-- Google Maps Preview
+- Google Maps preview
-- Generate Latitude and Longitude with one button click
+- Generate latitude and longitude with one click
-- Drag 'n Drop to easily find and change the latitude and longitude of correct location
+- Drag 'n drop to easily find and change the latitude and longitude of correct location
 - Stored in JSON
 - Allows several instances of Google Maps
-- Snippet for JSONtoChunk

-## Setup GOOGLE
+## Setup Google Maps API key
-- You need a Google Maps API key for the maps access.
-Please restrict this key to your domain to prevent financial surprises!
+- You need a Google Maps API key to be abled to access the map.
+Please restrict this key to your domain to prevent unauthorized usage of your key.
 - Enable the APIs (libraries) "Maps JavaScript API" and "Geocoding API"
 - Make sure you have configured an a valid billing account